-Kurt Cobain’s Unwashed Sweater From MTV’s Unplugged Is Up For Auction
+Kurt Cobain’s Unwashed Cardigan From MTV’s Unplugged Is Up For Auction

 That’s right: for what will no doubt be a substantial amount of money, you can smell Kurt Cobain’s body odor.
 According to Rolling Stone, Julien’s Auctions will be selling off the sweat to the highest bidder, stains and all.

 “It’s very important that we don’t wash it,” said Darren Julien.
 “The stains are still there.
 There’s even cigarettes burns that you can see on the sweater.”

 This is the second time the sweater has been sold in the last five years.
 In 2015, the sweater — a Manhattan-brand garment described as “a blend of acrylic, mohair and Lycra with five-button closure (one button absent), with two exterior pockets, a burn hole and discoloration near left pocket and discoloration on right pocket” — sold for $137,000.